EOyebamiji/LAMP-Deployment-Automation/README.md

-# AltSchool SOE: Cloud Engineering Second Semester Examination Project

-## Automating The Provisioning and Deployment of a LAMP Stack Deployment on Two (2) Ubuntu-Based Server
+# Automating The Provisioning and Deployment of a LAMP Stack Deployment on Two (2) Ubuntu-Based Server

 ## Project Objective